Four Week Gr. 6-7 6/15-7/10

-Serving new and returning students entering grades 3-5 in fall 2015
+Serving returning students entering grade 6-7 in fall of 2015

 Beginning of Day: Each Academy day begins with a gathering to prepare, share goals, and encourage each other to do our best.